bogdanRada/asana_exception_notifier/README.md

 *String, optional*

-The status of the task (Default: 'today').
-The task will be marked for today.
+Scheduling status of this task for the user it is assigned to.
+This field can only be set if the assignee is non-null.
+(Default: 'today').
 Can be disabled by setting it to NIL value.

 ##### due_at

 *Time, optional*

-The due date of the task (Default: Time.now.iso8601).
-This will show when the exception actually happenned by setting the due date.
-But you can disable this if you send NIL value.
+Date and time on which this task is due, or null if the task has no due time.
+This takes a UTC timestamp and should not be used together with due_on.
+Default ( Time.now.iso8601)

 ##### due_on

 *Time, optional*

-The due date of the task (Default: ni).
-This will show when the exception actually happenned by setting the due date.
-But you can disable this if you send NIL value.
+Date on which this task is due, or null if the task has no due date.
+This takes a date with YYYY-MM-DD format and should not be used together with due_at

 ##### hearted

 *Boolean, optional*

-This flag is used to heart the task created or not (Default: false).
+True if the task is hearted by the authorized user, false if not (Default: false).

+##### hearts

+*Array, optional*

+Array of users who will heart the task after creation.
+(Default: []).

 ##### projects

 *Array, optional*

-The due date of the task (Default: false).
+Array of projects this task is associated with.
+At task creation time, this array can be used to add the task to many projects at once.(Default: []).

 ##### followers

 *Array, optional*

-The due date of the task (Default: false).

-##### workspace

-*Integer, required*

-The due date of the task (Default: false).
+Array of users following this task.
+(Default: []).

 ##### memberships

 *Array, optional*

-The due date of the task (Default: false).
+Array of projects this task is associated with and the section it is in.
+At task creation time, this array can be used to add the task to specific sections.Note that over time, more types of memberships may be added to this property.(Default: []).

 ##### tags

 *Array, optional*

-The due date of the task (Default: false).
+Array of tags associated with this task.
+This property may be specified on creation using just an array of existing tag IDs.
+(Default: false).

-##### naem
+##### name

 *String, optional*

-The due date of the task (Default: false).
+Name of the task.
+This is generally a short sentence fragment that fits on a line in the UI for maximum readability.
+However, it can be longer.
+(Default: "[AsanaExceptionNotifier] %Exception Class Name%").

+##### notes

+*String, optional*

+More detailed, free-form textual information associated with the task.
+(Default: '')

 ##### template_path

 *Array, optional*

-The due date of the task (Default: false).
+This can be used to override the default template when rendering the exception details with customized template.

 ### Rails